The following features of the Programme deserve special attention.

 Communicating projects and their results to maximise impact

 Communicating projects and their results is crucial to ensure impact at different levels.
-Depending on the action, applicants for funding under Erasmus+ are required to plan their communication activities to share information about their project and results during and beyond the project life cycle.
+Depending on the action, applicants for funding under Erasmus+ are required to plan their communication activities aimed to share information about their project and results during and beyond the project life cycle.
 Project applications will be evaluated based on relevant criteria to ensure that these aspects are covered.
-Applicants will also need to evaluate the success of their communication activities, both qualitatively and quantitatively.
 The level and intensity of communication and dissemination activities should be proportional to the objectives, the scope and the targets of the different actions of Erasmus+.
+Beneficiaries of Erasmus+ funding will have to follow the corporate communication guidelines for project beneficiaries prepared by the European Commission, monitor and evaluate the success of their communication activities, both qualitatively and quantitatively.

-Beneficiaries must clearly acknowledge the European Union’s support in all communication and dissemination activities and products, such as events, internet websites and publications.
+As indicated in the corporate communication guidelines, beneficiaries must clearly acknowledge the European Union’s support in all communication and dissemination activities and products, such as events, websites, visual material and publications.
 In particular, they must ensure that the European Union emblem is included in all communication material and it respects the provisions laid out in the grant agreement or grant decision

 .
 The beneficiary’s grant may be reduced if such provisions are not respected.

-The communication objectives: i.e. to raise awareness, promote societal values, develop new partnerships for the future or influence policies and practices;
+The communication objectives: they identify what you would like to achieve with your communication activity i.e. to raise awareness, promote societal values, develop new partnerships for the future or influence policies and practices;

 The audience or target group: these are the people you would like to reach out to and that could make use of results.
 Be as specific as you can.
 It can be the general public, stakeholders, experts and other interested parties, decision-makers, media etc.;